-In this section, we consider two variants of the above mentioned algorithm.
-In the \emph{forward} approach, a partial schedule describes a prefix of length $t$ of a complete schedule and is extended to its right along an edge of the search tree, and in this variant the basic lower bound is $\sum_{i\in S} w_i (t+p_i)^\beta$.
-However in the \emph{backward} approach, a partial schedule $S$ describes a suffix of a complete schedule and is extended to its left. \cite{KaindlKainzRadda:01:Asymmetry-in-search} give experimental evidence that the backward variant generates for some problems less nodes in the search tree, and this fact has also been observed by \cite{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function}.
+In this section, we consider a variant of the algorithm.
+The algorithm described so far is called the \emph{backward} approach, and the variant is called the \emph{forward} approach.
+Here a partial schedule describes a prefix of length $t$ of a complete schedule and is extended to its right along an edge of the search tree, and in this variant the basic lower bound is $h(S) := \sum_{i\in S} w_i (t+p_i)^\beta$.
+However in the \emph{backward} approach, a partial schedule $S$ describes a suffix of a complete schedule and is extended to its left.
+For this variant, we choose $h(S) := \sum_{i\in S} w_i p_i^\beta$. \citet{KaindlKainzRadda:01:Asymmetry-in-search} give experimental evidence that the backward variant generates for some problems less nodes in the search tree, and this fact has also been observed by \citet{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function}.

 We conducted an experimental study in order to find out which variant is most likely to be more efficient.
 The results are shown in Figure~\ref{fig:direction}.
 The values are most significative for small $\sigma$ values, since for large values the instances are easy anyway and the choice of the variant is not very important.
 The results indicate that \emph{without} our rules the forward variant should be used only when $\beta<1$ or $\beta=2$, while \emph{with} our rules the forward variant should be used only when $\beta>1$.